lanrat/hass-kindle-screensaver/README.md

 Thus, a bit more work was necessary to get a reliable solution for a good Kindle 4 experience.

-1. Jailbreak your Kindle 4 Non Touch [as described here](https://www.mobileread.com/forums/showthread.php?t=191158).
+1. Jailbreak your Kindle 4 [as described here](https://www.mobileread.com/forums/showthread.php?t=191158). (copies of the needed files can be found in the `hacks` directory of this repository)
 1. Install USBNetwork so that you can SSH into your device.
 [See download including instructions here](https://www.mobileread.com/forums/showthread.php?t=88004).
 1. Install Mobileread Kindle Kit (MKK) so that KUAL can be used.
 [See download including instructions here](https://www.mobileread.com/forums/showthread.php?t=233932).
 1. Copy KUAL v1 azw file into `/mnt/us/documents` [as described here](https://www.mobileread.com/forums/showthread.php?t=203326).